GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    This document describes how to generate a profile using the Radeon Developer Panel and how the Radeon GPU Profiler can be used to examine the output profiles.
-The Radeon GPU Profiler is currently designed to work with frame based graphics applications only.
+The Radeon GPU Profiler is currently designed to work with compute applications and frame based graphics applications.
 It is specifically designed to address the issues that developers are dealing with in the move from traditional graphics APIs to explicit APIs.
 It also provides the visualization of GCN hardware specific